Jaysmito101/TerraForge3D/README.md

 ### Universal

 TerraForge3D can export to a whole lot of 3D file formats like OBJ, GLTF, GLB, STL, ... .
 Also you can export heightmaps as PNG, JPG, ... .
-This makes TerraForge3D totally compitable with any program you can think of!
+This makes TerraForge3D totally compatible with any program you can think of!
 Be it Blender, Unreal Engine, Uniy, Maya, anything.

 # Some Advices

-* When you are stating up the app for first time it will need to download some things and cache them you can see the console for deails
+* When you are starting up the app for first time it will need to download some things and cache them.You can see the console for details
 * You can Show/Hide the console from Menu > Options > Toggle System Console.
 * Whenever you feel that something is wrong or the app is slow check the console for updates